 - Short battery life.

-- Thermostat motion sensing won’t work.
+- Thermostat motion sensing won’t operate.

 - Your thermostat occasionally disconnects from Wi-Fi.

-Our Pros Can Fix Nest Thermostat Troubles
+Our Pros Can Resolve Nest Thermostat Troubles